sylefeb/Silice/projects/hdmi_test/README.md

 A few other notes:
 - The TMDS signals can be in data or control mode.
 They switch to control when the signal is not in the screen area (horizontal and vertical blank).
 - During the horizontal and vertical blanks, the green signal carries the state of vsync/hsync encoded in the control bits.
-- The positive/negative pairs are produced with the same logic paths to minimize the chance they would get different delays (we want them to be in sync).
-To ensure this, vendor specific primitives could be used for true differential pairs.

 <a name="footnote1">1</a>: as a reminder, the always block of an algorithm in Silice is executed at each clock cycle, before anything else ; the `hdmi` algorithm only contains an always block.